aryarm/as_analysis/Snakefiles/README.variant_calling.md

  - If you choose not to perform VQSR, the pipeline will default to [hard filtering](https://gatkforums.broadinstitute.org/gatk/discussion/2806/howto-apply-hard-filters-to-a-call-set) your variants.
 You will need to provide a [GATK filter expression](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.0.4.0/org_broadinstitute_hellbender_tools_walkers_filters_VariantFiltration.php#--filter-expression), as described in [this GATK article](https://software.broadinstitute.org/gatk/documentation/article.php?id=1255).
 One example might be ```"QD < 2.0 || FS > 60.0 || MQ < 40.0 || SOR > 3.0 || MQRankSum < -12.5 || ReadPosRankSum < -8.0"```.

 ## Running the pipeline
-When calling Snakemake, use options `-s` and `--configfile` to specify the location of the Snakefile and its corresponding config file:
+When calling Snakemake, use options `-s` and `--configfile` to specify the location of the Snakefile and its corresponding config file.
+We also recommend using the `--use-conda` option to let Snakemake handle all dependencies of the pipeline.

-    snakemake -s Snakefiles/Snakefile-variant_calling --configfile Snakefiles/config-variant_calling.yaml
+    snakemake -s Snakefiles/Snakefile-variant_calling --configfile Snakefiles/config-variant_calling.yaml --use-conda

 ## Output
 The Snakemake pipeline creates the following directories under the output directory specified in `config-variant_calling.yaml`.
 The `genotypes` folder will contain the final output, a filtered VCF containing heterozygous SNPs for all samples.